Collection Development Policy Sections:

 Responsibility for selection

-Collection development and assessment are managed by the Technical Services Department.
+Collection development and assessment are managed by the Collections and Technical Services Department.
 The library approval and standing order plans help to ensure that current and high-quality materials are added to the collection; the plans’ profiles are updated regularly to align with the Gettysburg College Curriculum and the library’s strategic collection priorities.
 Librarian liaisons also select materials for the collection and/or on behalf of their assigned academic departments or faculty.
 Faculty members are strongly encouraged to select materials for the collection.
 Employees and students are also welcome to recommend materials for the collection.
 The library leadership will review requests for all major purchases and recurring subscription expenses exceeding $2,500 annually.

 Acquisition of collection materials will support the Gettysburg College Curriculum, co-curricular programs, emerging liberal arts disciplines, and creative and intellectual recreation.
 Materials will reflect the diversity of our user community and will be inclusive of marginalized perspectives.
 Materials purchased with library funds will become the property of Gettysburg College and made available to the campus community.
 The library will not acquire materials for the exclusive benefit or use of any group or individual.
 Departmental or office collections should be bought with department or designated Provost monies or by the individual.